KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### IsRightButtonUp()

-Returns a value indicating whether or not the right mouse button is in the up position.
+Returns a value indicating whether the right mouse button is in the up position.

 ```csharp
 public bool IsRightButtonUp();